-Let's look at the differences in drumsticks up close so you can make the right decision.
+Let's look at the differences in drumsticks and some various types of drumsticks up close so you can make the right decision.

 The length of the drum stick affects how easily a drummer can reach around the kit.
 A longer stick will give you more reach around the kit with a faster stick response compared to a shorter stick which will restrict reach but give the drummer more power and strength.